fbrowther/SQLAlchemy-Challenge/README.md

 ![alt text](https://github.com/fbrowther/SQLAlchemy-Challenge/blob/main/Images/data_stationrain.png)

-'USC00519281' seems to be an ideal station to visit in Hawaii as it showed comparatively lower rainful along with an ideal temperature >65 degree F for >90% of the time.
-Therefore, once again this station is consistent as to why it is most active with travellers.
+'USC00519281' seems to be an ideal station to visit in Hawaii as it showed comparatively lower rainful (0.06 inches!) along with an ideal temperature greater than 65 degree F for the majority (>90%) of the time.
+Therefore, once again this station has maintained its consistancy for being the most preferred station by travelers and therfore considered "most active".

 ### Daily Temperature Normals
 The daily normals for the trip duration was calculated.
 Normals are the averages for the minimum, average, and maximum temperatures.